jferencik/landsatrgb/README.md

 The script features two types of options that control how the bands are stretched.
-The percentiles, both min nad max aim at controlling the amount of  red blue respectively green color will the image contain.
+The percentiles, both min nad max aim at controlling the amount of  red blue respectively green color the true color  image will contain.
 For example to increase the amount of blue in the image  use equal power scales and minperc and lower the maxperc for the blue band:

  ```